shardlanguage/shard/README.md

-shardc -x example.shd                   # Compile an object file into an executable file shard -cox example.shd                  # All-in one -c -o and -x options shard -cox --keep-all example.shd       # Don't remove the generated files (.c and .o)
+shardc -x example.shd                   # Compile an object file into an executable file shard -cox example.shd                  # All-in one -c -o and -x options shard -cox --keep-all example.shd       # Don't remove the generated files (.c and .o) shard option --dbg-err example.shd      # Show errors traceback directly to the compiler code.
+                                        # Only used for shardc features development
 ```

 ## Program example